At UNE I attended classes given by Isabel McBryde, lecturer in Prehistory and Ancient History.

 Our class got them first hand.

-‘Archaeology combines many fields, I believe.’
+‘Archaeology combines many fields, doesn’t it, Ms. Mcbryde?’
 I asked, employing this revived honorific as Isabel was still working on her doctorate.

 ‘In broad scope, archaeology relies on cross-disciplinary research.
 It draws upon many subjects.

-‘Does it draw upon paleontology, the work being done by Louis and Mary Leakey?’
+‘Does it draw upon palaeontology, the work being done by Louis and Mary Leakey?’

-‘It certainly does, although as a field it is distinct from the study of fossil remains.
+‘It most certainly does, although as a field it is distinct from the study of fossil remains.